lwaaron2023/Group20-final-project-a25/README.md

 ## Responsabilites:

 1. Aaron Waller was responsible for:
-  - Creating the battleship game
+  - Creating the battleship game.
-  - Creating the server.js file
+  - Creating the server.js file.
-  - Building and deploying the project to Render
+  - Building and deploying the project to Render.
-  - Creating the routing within the web application that allowed for users to play the different games from the website
+  - Creating the routing within the web application that allowed for users to play the different games from the website.
-  - Styling the webpages
+  - Styling the webpage that contained all the games.
-  - Creating the individual pages for the different games so that the games were iframes inside of the container websote
+  - Creating the individual pages for the different games so that the games were iframes inside of the container websote.

 2. Benedict Antwi was responsible for:
   - Creating, styling and deploying the "1000 clicks in 10 minutes" game.